SoundMetrics/aris-integration-sdk/sample-code/connect-command/README.md

 ## Connect C Program

 This sample program searches the local network for an ARIS sonar with a given serial number and connects to it.
-Connecting to an ARIS requires establishing a TCP connection with the sonar and sending acoustic, salinity and focus commands in that order.
+Connecting to an ARIS requires establishing a TCP connection with the sonar and sending acoustic settings, salinity and focus commands in that order.
 After those initial commands have been sent the program sends the sonar a target port for the UDP frame stream and begins receiving frame parts.
 After 30 or so frames have been received the program exits.

+This sample program does nothing with the incoming frame parts except to log the frame index to the console as it increments.
+The program does not assemble frame parts into complete frames nor does it reorder sonar image data for displaying.
+For C++ code that can be used to receive and assemble frame parts see the [FrameStream](https://github.com/SoundMetrics/aris-integration-sdk/tree/master/common/code/FrameStream) portion of this SDK.
+For an example of how to reorder sonar image data see the [reorder](https://github.com/SoundMetrics/aris-integration-sdk/tree/master/sample-code/reorder-frame) sample program also included in this SDK.

 ### Program Usage